0000101010b/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
-Basic implementation of Game Of Life C# Unity
+Basic implementation of Game Of Life in Unity C#